sjs-sudo/PortfolioWebsite/content/about.md

 # Jasmin Schädler

 was born in Illertissen in 1989.
-After completing her bachelor’s degree in physics and cultural studies, she studied theater directing at the [Academy of Performing Arts Baden-Württemberg](https://adk-bw.de/) and completed her master’s degree in art praxis at the [Dutch Art Institute](https://dutchartinstitute.eu/).
+After completing her bachelor’s degree in physics and cultural studies, she studied theater directing at the [Academy of Performing Arts Baden-Württemberg](https://adk-bw.de/) and completed her master’s degree in art praxis at the [Dutch Art Institute](https://dutchartinstitute.eu/) [(*Thesis: With a Human Face? - Aesthetics and Politics of Datafication*)](/de/thesis).

 The overarching subject of her work is the questioning of knowledge hierarchies.
 Coming from an intersectional perspective she investigates the relationship between space, perception and identity in both analog and digital.
 In doing so, she deals with data collection, reporting and the questioning of conventions of knowledge production.